The wealthy should give more to charity, say people who stopped donating

 More than 45% of Gen Zers said they haven’t been asked to donate, compared with 3.8% of boomers.
 When it comes to younger donors, “we have to learn how to reach them where they are rather than hope that they will come to us,” says Elvia Castro, associate director of charity evaluation at BBB’s Give.org, and lead author of the report.

-The millennials and Gen Zers surveyed were far more likely than older generations to trust newer solicitation channels, such as social media, crowdfunding sites, and giving circles.
+The millennials and Gen Zers surveyed were far more likely than older generations to trust newer solicitation channels, such as social media, crowdfunding sites and giving circles.
 They’re also less likely to engage in traditional drivers of small donations, including religious and workplace giving, which declined 10% from 2016 to 2018.

 “Charities are trained to spend as little as they can on fundraising — that means they go after the big money,” says Taylor, who acknowledged trying newer fundraising methods might be difficult for nonprofits with established practices.
 But he said investing in them would pay off in the long run, and it might be time to discontinue old approaches.